 Consortium blockchain are governed by group of nodes, rather than one central authorization.
 This type of blockchain provides more decentralization and results in higher levels of security.
 However, these blockchains are underdeveloped and require complicated processes to integrate into current enterprises.
 Some challenges might include cooperation between organizations, which includes logistics and antitrust risks.
 In addition, shift the current infrastructure to implement blockchain technology requires significant time and cost.

-One recent example of a consortium blockchain is the Global Shipping Business Network (GSBIN) originally formed by CaroSmart.
+One recent example of a consortium blockchain is the Global Shipping Business Network (GSBIN) originally formed by CargoSmart.
 The GSBIN is comprised of nine leading ocean carries & terminal operators working collaboratively with the goal of facilitating the sharing of verified logistics data and streamlining operations across the entire supply chain.

 Hybrid Blockchain